Cases: General Information

 Applicable Scenarios

-You may want to learn how to create cases in MYOB Advanced in scenarios that include the following:
+You may want to learn how to create cases in MYOB Acumatica in scenarios that include the following:

 • You have received a request from your customer about your company's products or services and need to create a case in the system.

-• Your customer has created a case on the MYOB Advanced Customer Portal, and you need to solve the customer's problem related to the product or service that your company offers.
+• Your customer has created a case on the MYOB Acumatica Customer Portal, and you need to solve the customer's problem related to the product or service that your company offers.

-In MYOB Advanced, a case is a record created and viewed on the Cases (CR306000) form that represents a new, open, or closed request from a customer or employee and has a variety of settings, such as the customer, the status of the case, and the user responsible for the case (that is, the owner of the case).
+In MYOB Acumatica, a case is a record created and viewed on the Cases (CR306000) form that represents a new, open, or closed request from a customer or employee.
+The case has a variety of settings, such as the customer, the status of the case, and the user responsible for the case (that is, the owner of the case).

 A case can be created in any of the following ways: